 6) Who is working to figure out a solution?

-While Lasry and Edens are now poised to take a leading role, the driving force behind the subject over the past year has mostly been the Metropolitan Milwaukee Association of Commerce, which in 2013 convened a 48-person Cultural and Entertainment Needs Capital Task Force:
+While Edens is now taking a leading role--largely behind the scenes--the driving force behind the subject prior to the team's sale has mostly been the Metropolitan Milwaukee Association of Commerce, which in 2013 convened a 48-person Cultural and Entertainment Needs Capital Task Force:

 The Cultural and Entertainment Capital Needs Task Force has two goals: